ccallawa/alyvix_doc/videos_and_tutorials/operations_tutorials.rst

 Operations Videos and Tutorials
 ===============================

+.. _operations_tutorials_image:

 .. topic:: Image Components Video

-   This video describes the options available for Image Components and illustrates with an example of how Alyvix's logic works when there are multiple similar targets:
+   This video describes the
+   :ref:`options available for Image Components <alyvix_designer_options_components_image>`
+   and illustrates with an example of how Alyvix's logic works when there are multiple similar
+   targets:

    * Match - An exact match of both color and shape
    * Color - Match the main color (within some tolerance) regardless of shape